zezisme/WalnutPCCTReconCodes/README.md

 # WalnutPCCTReconCodes

 This repository provides MATLAB code for loading, correcting, reconstructing, and performing spectral analysis on projection data from the **Walnut Photon-Counting CT (PCCT) Dataset**, acquired using a custom micro-cone-beam PCCT system.
-The dataset includes multi-energy raw projections of 15 walnut samples, along with calibration tables and scanning geometry information.
+The dataset includes multi-energy raw projections of 15 walnut samples.

 > 📖 This repository accompanies our scientific publication:
 > **[TO BE UPDATED WITH FULL CITATION ONCE ACCEPTED]**